I followed her into the apartment, stepped over the threshold, passed a milestone, walked towards a new chapter in my life, a new future—who knew?

 After our first gym encounter I started to exercise more regularly.
 Although it was maybe not entirely a conscious decisions, I guess I did it in the hope I would run into her again.

 Eventually I did.
 She was exercising on a treadmill by the big window overlooking the snowy lawn.
 I walked up to the machine next to hers and started running.
 While working out, we stole glances at each other and smiled.
-After a long run we nodded and headed over to the stretching room where we continued our conversation where we had left it the other day.
+After a long run we nodded simultaneously and headed over to the stretching room where we continued our conversation where we had left it the other day.

 Over the next few weeks we met regularly inside and outside the gym.
 We trained together.
 We took long walks.
 We went out for coffee.
 We continued talking.
 We covered one subject after another.
 I fell in love.